 Caring for people is at the core of DHP's activities and DHP works continuously towards the goal of zero injuries.
-There were no fatal accidents in 2022, nor serious injuries.
+There were no serious injuries in 2023.

-DHP has zero tolerance for corruption and unethical practices in all activities, and there were zero serious compliance incidents in 2022.
+DHP has zero tolerance for corruption and unethical practices in all activities, and there were zero serious compliance incidents in 2023.

-Assessing environmental risks is part of DHP's daily risk management procedures and practices and there were no serious environmental incidents in 2022.
+Assessing environmental risks is part of DHP's daily risk management procedures and practices and there were no serious environmental incidents in 2023.

-AMBITION TARGET STATUS 2022 HSE and sustainability Prevent incidents and be committed to a workplace without injury or harm Zero serious injuries 0 Prevent corruption and unethical practices in all activities Zero serious compliance incidents 0 Deliver climate-friendly, renewable power and taking responsible environmental measures Zero serious environmental incidents 0
+AMBITION TARGET STATUS 2023 HSE and sustainability Prevent incidents and be committed to a workplace without injury or harm Zero serious injuries 0 Prevent corruption and unethical practices in all activities Zero serious compliance incidents 0 Deliver climate-friendly, renewable power and taking responsible environmental measures Zero serious environmental incidents 0